Compiled by Monica Bruckner

 This simulation, from NCAR, shows global patterns of water vapor and precipitation as they change throughout the year.
 Users may also view the simulation by month.

 Global Climate Animations (more info)

 Flash animations and animated .gif files that show the climatology of the seasonal cycle for the time period 1959-1997 for variables including the global energy balance, global water balance, atmospheric circulation and winds, and global temperature.

 Examine global surface currents (more info)

 This site animates cold and warm surface ocean currents.
 While it is true that wind does play a role in the direction of surface currents, temperature and salinity variations also drive ocean currents.
 Note that currents flowing toward the equator are generally cool and currents flowing away from the equator usually are warm.

-Sea Surface Temperature Anomalies show La Nina, El Nino and Normal Conditions in the Pacific Ocean (more info)
+Sea Surface Temperature Anomalies show La Nina, El Nino and Normal Conditions in the Pacific Ocean ( This site may be offline. )

 TAO sea surface temperature comparisons.